Expertium/expertium.github.io/Benchmark.md

 Lower is better.
 Black caps are 99% confidence intervals.
 As you can see, the ranking is a little different.

 Finally, let's look at AUC scores.
 Reminder - higher scores indicate better ability to differentiate between recalled and forgotten cards.
-Scores close to 0.5 indicate that the algorithm is no better than chance at telling apart recalled and forgotten cards.
+A score close to 0.5 indicate that the algorithm is no better than chance at telling apart recalled and forgotten cards.

 ![AUC table](https://github.com/user-attachments/assets/17de696c-711d-4c62-bd33-802ef28d51a6)